Ph.D., English, Rhetoric & Composition, Fall 2004-Fall 2008, Bowling Green State University, Bowling Green, OH

 Dissertation—Female Fabrications: An Examination of the Public and Private Aspects of Nüshu, Fall 2008

-- M.A., English, Fall 2001-Summer 2004, Dual concentration, Teaching English to Speakers of Other Languages (TESOL) & Composition-Rhetoric, California State University Stanislaus (CSUS), Turlock, CA
+M.A., English, Fall 2001-Summer 2004, Dual concentration, Teaching English to Speakers of Other Languages (TESOL certificate) & Composition-Rhetoric, California State University Stanislaus (CSUS), Turlock, CA

-–General writing courses: ENGL 1203 Freshman Composition I and ENGL 1213 Freshman Composition II; create collaboration between my classes and English Language Services
+-General writing courses: ENGL 1203 Freshman Composition I (regular/with Writing Processes lab) and ENGL 1213 Freshman Composition II

 Assistant Professor, St. Cloud State University, Fall 2008, Spring 2009, Summer 2009, Fall 2009, Spring 2010, Summer 2010